Southborough, Massachusetts: Transportation

-The MBTA Commuter Rail's Framingham/Worcester Line train stops at Southborough Station, which opened to commuters on June 22, 2002.
-The station is located in the Cordaville neighborhood, on Route 85 near the border with Hopkinton.
-As of October 2007, ten daily round-trip trains provide service to Boston via the Back Bay and South Station terminals.
+The MBTA Commuter Rail's Framingham/Worcester Line train stops at Southborough station, which opened to commuters on June 22, 2002.
+The station is located at 87 Southville Road in the Cordaville neighborhood, with access from Route 85 near the border with Hopkinton.
+As of December 2023, trains inbound to South Station in Boston make 20 weekday stops at Southborough, and trains outbound to Union Station in Worcester make 21 weekday stops; 10 stops are made in each direction on Saturdays and Sundays.

 Interstate 495 and the Massachusetts Turnpike (Interstate 90) both pass through Southborough, although neither have interchanges within town limits.
-Routes 9 and 30 are east-west routes passing through Southborough, while Route 85 serves the town as a north-south route.
+Routes 9 and 30 are east–west routes passing through Southborough, while Route 85 serves the town as a north–south route.